davidmerrick/micronaut-slack-starter/README.md

 * Written in Kotlin
 * Built with superfast [Micronaut](https://micronaut.io/) framework
-* Runs on AWS Lambda
+* Includes a Dockerfile for building with GraalVM for blazing-fast startup time on AWS Lambda.
 * Includes Terraform configs for deploying infrastructure

 ![screenshot](img/screenshot.png)